Evaluating the Clinical Realism of Synthetic Chest X-Rays Generated Using Progressively Growing GANs: Background

-GANs form a class of generative methods rooted in game theory with the objective of training a generator to produce samples indistinguishable from a source distribution~\cite{goodfellowGenerativeAdversarialNetworks2014}.
-GANs are formulated by two networks in opposition to one another: a generator ($G$) whose goal is to generate plausible samples, and a discriminator ($D$) whose goal is to detect such samples.
-The generator operates by transforming a sample from a noise vector ($z$) into a sample which is similar to a chosen reference distribution, with the training signal provided by how effectively such a generate can fool the discriminator into classifying it as real.
-This configuration optimally reaches a Nash equilibrium when the generator produces samples indistinguishable from the reference set and the discriminator can no longer learn to detect generates~\cite{meschederWhichTrainingMethods2018, salimansImprovedTechniquesTraining2016}.
+GANs are a form of implicit generative model rooted in game theory that learns to reproduce an unseen training distribution through competitive optimisation.
+The prototypical GAN consists of a pair of neural networks in opposition to one another: a generator~($G$) whose goal is to generate plausible samples, and a discriminator~($D$) whose goal is to distinguish such samples from real samples~($x$) drawn from a training distribution~\cite{goodfellowGenerativeAdversarialNetworks2014}.
+The generator learns to sample from a latent vector~($z$) to produce a sample~($G(z)$) of the generated~($\mathbb P_{g}$) distribution which is similar to a chosen reference distribution~($\mathbb P_{r}$).
+The training signal is provided by how effectively such a generate is classified as real by the discriminator~($D(G(z))$).
+This configuration is optimal when the generator produces samples indistinguishable from the reference set and the discriminator can no longer learn to detect generates~\cite{meschederWhichTrainingMethods2018,salimansImprovedTechniquesTraining2016}.
+The configuration can be interpreted as a two-player minimax game with the following value function: